girlnamedluna/jai0899BOT/README.md

 - fix !help and !modhelp commands
 - JaiCoin commands !cf
 - JaiCoin mod commands !addcoin [value] !removecoin [value]
+- Possible !rr command to gamble JaiCoins that gives progressively more the longer you go on
 - Move commands from JaiBot.cs over to CommandLIB.cs for cleaner code in the JaiBot.cs
+- make all of the above compatable in discord (borderline impossible)
+- make a discord bot for above reasons